Mario-Obrer/BookstoPrisonersFrontPage/README.md

-# CodeLou_FrontEnd
+# CodeLou_FrontEnd Project

 ## Description
 ```
-A brief description of your project
+A rework of the front page of Louisville Books to Prisoners web page

 ```